lgjenqui/CSC495-DevOpsProject/status_report_2.md

 - Create Ansible playbook for final deployment (Jubitta)
   - This will be orchestrated using Kubernetes and ensure that our release process completes the release smoothly following our canary release.
 - Setting up feature flags (Jubitta)
+  - This will help with enabling or disabling specific features or functionalities in the application, providing control over their release and allowing for easy testing and deployment of new features.
 - Setting up rollback strategy (Luke)
   - This will allow the release engineer to easily revert to a previous deployment if something goes awry with a release, ensuring that a predictable and consistent rollback is performed each time it occurs.
-- Ansible linting (Luke)
-  - This will add linting steps for our Ansible playbooks to ensure that we are creating high-quality deployment scripts, allowing for sustainable and predictable behavior.
-  - This will be similar to the linting steps already performed on the JS project; however, it will use an Ansible linter to ensure high code quality.
 - Canary release (Luke)
   - This will continue the canary release development and ensure that our Kubernetes release strategies can be completed.
   - Although not primarily dependent on the ongoing Kubernetes work, it will build off of it and be improved by the work that is being conducted for the setup.